abdulbaasitt/Project_3_DRLND/README.md

 ![Jupyter Notebbok Kernel Setting](assets/jupyter_notebook_kernel_menu.png)

-7. Open Tennis.ipynb to see train the agents
+7. Open Tennis.ipynb to see the agents training implementation

 8. You should obtain a plot shown below after training